Free cancellation on most toursBest price guaranteed

 Fast-track skips the queue and the security line.
 Standard queues can hit 90 minutes in summer.
 Is the upgrade worth it?

 The London Eye is one of those attractions where the queue can be longer than the actual ride.
 Standard entry queues hit 60-90 minutes in peak summer; fast-track gets you on within 15 minutes.
-The price gap is real, fast-track costs ยฃ15-25 more than standard.
+The price gap is real, fast-track costs around £20 more than standard.
 Worth it?

 What standard tickets get you

-Standard entry (ยฃ32 booked online, ยฃ40 at the gate): queue with everyone else for security, then for the ride.
+Standard entry (£29 per adult booked online, £39 at the gate): queue with everyone else for security, then for the ride.
 In July-August this queue averages 75 minutes.
 In November it's 15 minutes.
+A reduced summer rate of £25.38 per adult applies to visits between 25 June and 1 September 2026, and online prices move with demand.

 What fast-track adds

-Fast-track (ยฃ45-50): dedicated entrance, dedicated security lane, dedicated boarding queue.
+The Flexi Fast Track ticket (£49 per adult, or £42.88 on the same summer rate): dedicated entrance, dedicated security lane, dedicated boarding queue, and no fixed timeslot so you can turn up at any point on your chosen day.
 Total wait usually under 15 minutes year-round.
 Same 30-minute ride, same capsule, same views.

 When fast-track is worth it